We Wouldn't Be Too Quick To Buy Fidelity National Information Services, Inc. (NYSE:FIS) Before It Goes Ex-Dividend

 Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
-Fidelity National Information Services reported a loss last year, so it's not great to see that it has continued paying a dividend.
-Considering the lack of profitability, we also need to check if the company generated enough cash flow to cover the dividend payment.
-If Fidelity National Information Services didn't generate enough cash to pay the dividend, then it must have either paid from cash in the bank or by borrowing money, neither of which is sustainable in the long term.
-It distributed 34% of its free cash flow as dividends, a comfortable payout level for most companies.
+Fidelity National Information Services distributed an unsustainably high 117% of its profit as dividends to shareholders last year.
+Without extenuating circumstances, we'd consider the dividend at risk of a cut.
+Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
+It distributed 45% of its free cash flow as dividends, a comfortable payout level for most companies.

 Have Earnings And Dividends Been Growing?

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
-In the past 10 years, Fidelity National Information Services has increased its dividend at approximately 21% a year on average.
+In the last 10 years, Fidelity National Information Services has lifted its dividend by approximately 8.9% a year on average.